ArturBrazLopes/FitMate/README.md

-# 💰 Personal Finance Dashboard
+# 💰 FinanceMate - Personal Finance Dashboard

 A **React.js + Vite** and **MongoDB** web application that helps users track income, expenses, and visualize their financial balance in real time — all in one clean, single-page dashboard.